 Isn't the District Council legally obliged to collect waste, recycling and garden waste?

 We have to organise collections of waste and recycling, but not garden waste.
-Almost half of all UK councils now charge residents for garden waste collections.

 On average, how much does a household in the Derbyshire Dales pay in Council Tax contributions for waste collections?